Haripritamreddy/gogoanime-downloader/README.md

 Usage
 -----

-1. Run the script and enter the URL of the anime page.
+1. Run the script and enter the URL of the anime page.(`https://gogoanime3.co/category/sousou-no-frieren`).Any gogoanime compatable url's should work.
-2. Enter the episodes you want to download (e.g. `1-5` or `all`).
+2. Enter the episodes you want to download (e.g. `1` or `1-5` or `all`).
 3. Enter a folder name to save the episodes.
 4. The script will download the episodes and save them to the specified folder.